 - Dress code – Find out what you should wear.
 If the business has a uniform you should make arrangements to collect this.

-- Facilities – Find out if the business has a kitchen or meals area and what facilities are available for you to prepare or buy your meals.
+- Facilities – Find out if the business has a kitchen or meals area.
+What facilities are available for you to prepare or buy your meals?

 - Paperwork – You’ll generally need to fill in forms about a range of things.
 For example:

-It is a good idea to ask for this paperwork in advance so you can fill it out and bring it with you on your first day.
-Otherwise you will need to make sure you bring all the information required with you on your first day (your tax file number, bank account details, emergency contact details, qualifications etc).
+Ask for any paperwork in advance so you can complete it and bring it with you on your first day.
+Otherwise you can bring all your relevant information to work on your first day.
+This includes your tax file number, bank account details and emergency contact details.

-Watch a video from the Fair Work Ombudsman with 6 tips on starting a new job to make sure you get the most out of it.
+Watch a video from the Fair Work Ombudsman with 6 tips on starting a new job.
+This will help you get the most out of your first day.